wri/cities-cif/README.md

-# cities-cif
+# Cities Indicator Framework

+The Cities Indicator Framework (CIF) is a set of Python tools to make it easier to calculate zonal statistics for cities by providing a standardized set of data layers for inputs and a common framework for using those layers to calculate indicators.

 ## Dependencies
 ### Conda
 `conda env create -f environment.yml`

 ## Credentials
+To run the module, you need access to Google Earth Engine.

+### Interactive development
+For most people working in a notebook or IDE the script should walk you thourgh an interactive authentication process.
+You will just need to be logged in to your Google account that has access to GEE in your browser.

+### Programatic access
-To run the module, you need to a GEE-enabled GCP service account to read and write data.
+If you have issues with this or need to run the script as part of an automated workflow we have a GEE-enabled GCP service account that can be used.
+Get in touch with Saif or Chris to ask about getting the credetials.

 Set the following environment variables:
 - GOOGLE_APPLICATION_CREDENTIALS: The path of GCP credentials JSON file containing your private key.